AbhijeetMankani/HCL-Hackathon/README.md

 # Healthcare Wellness & Preventive Care Portal

-## Problem Statement

-Healthcare systems today face significant challenges in engaging patients proactively:

-- **Fragmented Health Data**: Patients struggle to access and organize their health information across multiple providers
-- **Lack of Preventive Engagement**: Limited tools for patients to track wellness metrics and receive preventive care recommendations
-- **Communication Gap**: Insufficient communication channels between healthcare providers and patients
-- **User Segmentation**: Different user roles (patients, healthcare providers) require tailored interfaces and functionalities
-- **Accessibility**: Patients need easy access to health records, appointments, and personalized wellness insights

-This portal addresses these challenges by creating a unified platform where patients can manage their health proactively and providers can deliver preventive care recommendations.

----

 ## Solution Overview

 The Healthcare Wellness & Preventive Care Portal is a comprehensive web-based application designed to bridge the gap between patients and healthcare providers.
 It enables: